JLeData/portfolio/README.md

 # Data Analyst Portfolio
 Hey!
-I’m Jordan, a data analyst who’s all about growth and learning.
-I switched from accounting after a college project sparked my passion for data.
-I love solving problems and finding creative ways to approach data, always looking for new insights and techniques.
-Every project is an opportunity to learn and push my limits.
+I’m Jordan.
+I started in accounting because I liked working with numbers, but a college project sparked my interest in data analytics.
+Through my work as a content analyst, I discovered I enjoy efficiency, problem-solving, organization, and min/maxing—aspects that drew me to inventory management.
+I’m looking to gain hands-on experience and pursue certifications to continue developing my skills and career.
+This is my portfolio, where I work on projects to deepen my expertise in inventory management.

 ## Certifications
 - **Google Advanced Data Analytics Professional Certificate**